bebop-001/adb_proxy/README.txt

     packages  : packages <regex>  List packages found on the device.
         Filter using <regex> if one is given.

-    permissions: grantedPermissions <regex> [revoke|grant a]
+    permissions : permissions <regex> [revoke|grant a]
-        if neither grant or revoke are given, list granted permissions. if grant or revoke is requested and 'a' is requested, grant/revoke all privelages.  if 'a' is not set, allow user to select privalage to grant/revoke.
+        If neither grant or revoke are given, list granted permissions.
+If grant or revoke is requested and 'a' is requested, grant/revoke all privelages.
+If 'a' is not set, allow user to select privalage to grant/revoke.
         The regex allows the user to select the package to operate on.